FOREX-Euro steady on move by central banks, EU meet eyed

 The markets brushed off weak U.S. data showing higher-than-expected inflation and jobless claims, reinforcing views that the Federal Reserve will offer only modest stimulus measures.

 The U.S. economy barely grew in the first half of this year, making it vulnerable to an escalation in Europe's debt crisis.
-(Additional reporting by Hideyuki Sano; Editing by Edmund Klamann)
+(Editing by Joseph Radford)

 * Aims to cut petroleum product imports by 60 pct - document (Adds context)